MatheSchool/typst-g-exam/examples/exam-big-image.typ

 #subquestion[For $n=2$ there's a theorem with a special name.
 What's that name?]
 #v(1fr)

-#g-subquestion[What famous mathematician had an elegant proof for this theorem but
+#subquestion[What famous mathematician had an elegant proof for this theorem but
 there was not enough space in the margin to write it down?].
 #v(1fr)